-- Functional Safety of the whole traffic system - Efficient validation toolchain complying with certification requirements
+- Functional Safety of the whole traffic system - Efficient validation toolchain

-• Connectivity Interfaces for V2X e.g. ITS-G5, LTE and 5G technology.

-2.1.9.
-Functional Safety of Infrastructure

-- Common evaluation of perception performance for both vehicles and infrastructure. - Rules and principles for "safe-stop areas" (e.g. ethic dimensions using hard shoulders and emergency lanes what if an accident occurs and safely stopped vehicles occupy the lane?)
+- Connectivity Interfaces for V2X e.g. ITS-G5, LTE and 5G technology. - Functional Safety of Infrastructure - Common evaluation of perception performance for both vehicles and infrastructure. - Rules and principles for "safe-stop areas" (e.g. ethic dimensions using hard shoulders and emergency lanes what if an accident occurs and safely stopped vehicles occupy the lane?)